peterkabai/alexaApps/README.md

 **Some sample utterances:**
 "Alexa, ask CoinFlip to flip a coin"
 "Alexa, ask CoinFlip to flip one"
-"Alexs, ask COinFlip to toss a coin"
+"Alexs, ask CoinFlip to toss a coin"

 **Responses:**
 "I flipped a heads"